cartman1978/Fortnite-Quiz/README.md

 * To let the user know if their answer was correct or wrong
 * Show correct answer when answered incorrectly
 * To show the final result after playing
-* Show a personalised message with funny iamge after completing the game
+* Show a personalized message with funny image after completing the game

 [Back to Top](#table-of-contents)

 <a></a>
 ### **Design Choices**

-I have used [Coolors](https://coolors.co/ "Coolors.co") to create a color scheme that matches the atmosphere of playing Fortnite Game.
+I have used [Coolors](https://coolors.co/ "Coolors.co") to create a color scheme that matches the atmosphere.
-The design choosed is simple but I would like to create cool and animated background.
+The design choose is simple but I would like to create cool and animated background.

 <a></a>
 #### Fonts